 The JFrog Container Registry is FREE to use for both on-premise / self-managed and SaaS in the cloud.
-The cloud version includes 2GB of peak data storage and 5GB of monthly data transfer, OSS vulnerability scanning with JFrog Xray, and 2,000 monthly build minutes for JFrog Pipelines.
+The Cloud version includes 2GB of peak data storage, 10GB of monthly data transfer, OSS vulnerability scanning with JFrog Xray, and 2,000 monthly build minutes for JFrog Pipelines.

 - Hybrid capable and free to use for both on-premise / self- managed and SaaS on your choice of AWS, GCP or Azure

 - Built using proven, industry- leading JFrog Artifactory technology

 - Supports Docker and Helm for your Kubernetes deployments and includes local, virtual, and remote repositories, including generics

 - Reliable and consistent access for secure upload and download with fine-grained access

 - Highly reliable and massively scalable

 Use the JFrog Container Registry to gain insight into Docker and Kubernetes artifacts.

 THE JFROG DIFFERENCE